9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 In production code, if you want to use the `Writer` monad and you need list-like behaviour, use a type with better append characteristics.
-One such type is the difference list, which we introduced in [the section called \"Taking advantage of functions as data\"](13-data-structures.org::*Taking advantage of functions as data) You don\'t need to roll your own difference list implementation: a well tuned library is available for download from Hackage, the Haskell package database.
-Alternatively, you can use the `Seq` type from the `Data.Sequence` module, which we introduced in [the section called
+One such type is the difference list, which we introduced in [the section called "Taking advantage of functions as data"](13-data-structures.org::*Taking advantage of functions as data) You don't need to roll your own difference list implementation: a well tuned library is available for download from Hackage, the Haskell package database.
+Alternatively, you can use the `Seq` type from the `Data.Sequence` module, which we introduced in [the section called "General purpose sequences"](13-data-structures.org::*General purpose sequences)
-\"General purpose
-sequences\"](13-data-structures.org::*General purpose sequences)

 ### Arbitrary I/O revisited